 Video marketing in SMBs vs. enterprises

-SMBs which mimic enterprise’s marketing and advertising methods tend to fail at it.
+SMBs that mimic enterprise’s marketing and advertising methods tend to fail at it.

-SMBs can sometimes find video marketing tricky.
-Many of them are incapable of taking on their production costs, and do not make serious inquiries into establishing a significant video marketing strategy.
+Many SMBs are deterred by prevailing myths regarding video cretation, production and distribution. on their production costs, and do not make serious inquiries into establishing a significant video marketing strategy.

 Brand awareness vs. brand consistency